 Depending on your timeline, you could be spending quite some time getting photos taken before the ceremony even begins.
 This may mean you need to do some touching up before walking down the aisle.
-Not a big deal…just have the compact and lip gloss handy!
+Not a big deal…just have the compact and lipstick handy!

-Most receptions are five hours long.
-If the bride and groom don’t make it to cocktails, their wedding night is really only four episodes of Game of Thrones long!”
-What’s the lesson here?
-The more photos you take before the ceremony, the fewer you’ll need to take after.
-This allows you, or at least your bridal party, to actually attend and enjoy the cocktail hour.
-Jenni Grace agrees with this and says, “You can get all of your bridal party portraits done before the ceremony and then go right into the party afterwards.”
+Most receptions are five hours long, give or take.
+If the couple doesn’t make it to the cocktail hour, their wedding night is really only four hours long.
+Think of it this way – the more photos you take before the ceremony, the fewer you’ll need to take after.
+This allows you (or at least your wedding party) to actually attend and enjoy the cocktail hour.
+You can get all of your wedding party portraits done before the ceremony and then go right into the party afterwards.
 Take pre-ceremony pics and you can actually attend your own cocktail hour, mingle with your guests, grab some munchies, and take it all in!

 In order to take photos before the ceremony, you’ll need to be all dressed and ready to go earlier…which means you’ll need to start prepping earlier…which means you’ll need to wake up earlier.
-If you have visions of sleeping in and enjoying a leisurely morning/afternoon with your bridesmaids, then you may want to skip a first look.
+If you have visions of sleeping in and enjoying a leisurely morning/afternoon with your besties, then you may want to skip a first look.

 Your wedding day will be a whirlwind.
 While you’ll have the best time of your life, you may also feel like you’re being pulled in a thousand different directions at once.
-A first look session is an opportunity to have some quiet time together with your oh-so-soon-to-be husband.
-You won’t get much of that once the event begins so why not share a special moment together beforehand?
-Sandra Chile agrees and says, “By having a moment to just breath and relax, you are more likely to experience the ceremony with the solemnity and emotion that needs to be enjoyed.”
+A first look session is an opportunity to have some quiet time together with your oh-so-soon-to-be spouse.
+You won’t get much of that once the event begins, so why not share a special moment together beforehand?
+By having a moment to just breath and relax, you are more likely to experience the ceremony with the solemnity and emotion that needs to be enjoyed.

-Sometimes it can be taxing on your bouquets and boutonnières to be in the heat and used/worn so long before your ceremony.
-They’ll look great in the first look photos, but might be tired before you walk down the aisle if you spend a lot of time in the heat and sun taking pics.”
+Sometimes it can be taxing on your bouquets and boutonnières to be in the heat and to be used/worn so long before your ceremony.
+They’ll look great in the first look photos, but might be tired before you walk down the aisle if you spend a lot of time in the heat and sun taking pics.
 If you’re opting for a first look, talk to your florist about what flowers will stay fresh and happy and what flowers you might want to avoid.